Book a FREE confidential consultation with a trustee (24/7) 1-877-959-2767.

 - $40,000 equity in a principal residence (including mobile home);

 - If the debtor is a co-owner of the residence, the amount of the exemption is reduced to an amount that is proportionate to the debtor's ownership interest;

 - Registered Retirement Savings Plans RRSPs, Registered Retirement Income Funds (RRIFs), Registered Disability Savings Plans (RDSP) and Deferred Profit Sharing Plans (DPSPs).
 NOTE: This went into force in Alberta on October 1, 2009.

 - If the debtor makes his primary source of income as a farmer:

 - 160 acres if the acreage is used as part of a farm and as the debtor's principal residence;

 - Where the debtor's primary income is from farming operations, personal property required by the debtor for the proper and efficient conduct of the debtor's farming operations for the next 12 months.

-Alberta's bankruptcy laws are designed to permit an honest but unfortunate debtor to obtain a discharge from his or her debts while treating creditors equally and fairly.
+Alberta's bankruptcy laws were designed to give a hardworking but unfortunate debtor a chance to obtain a discharge

 from their debt while also treating creditors fairly.